-Center shall notify the ACSO in the event the ACSO boat (Marine 1) is needed, this is a proactive notification so they are aware of the incident.
-The decision to request example would be to inquire with the incident commander or other appropriate Fire-EMS leadership if Marine 1 is needed.
+While is understood the use of Marine 1 is generally limited to bayside water incidents, the ESVA 9-1-1 will provide ACSO notification (so they are aware) and if requested by field personnel, request they dispatch/launch Marine I. It is acceptable to be proactive if sounds like Marine 1 may be needed - An example would be to inquire with the incident commander or other appropriate Fire-EMS leadership if Marine 1 is needed.
 If they advise Marine 1 is needed, then should be requested to respond and if they advise not requested to respond, no further action.
 If you call the ACSO to make notification of an incident and they ask if they need to launch Marine 1 (and you are not sure) handle as follows: 1.
 Ask the appropriate Fire/EMS personnel if Marine 1 is needed, 2.
 Advise the ACSO dispatch personnel you are not sure and they should pass the information on to their appropriate leadership for direction.
 Marine 1 has a VHF radio (for Fire/EMS communications) on board.